-BA Loyola University Chicago, Department of Communication, Summa Cum Laude, 2001
+BA Communication, Loyola University Chicago Summa Cum Laude, Phi Beta Kappa

 “National Identity and Global Positioning in U.S. Topical Humor Post-September 11, 2001,” National Communication Association, Critical and Cultural Studies Division, San Antonio, TX, November 2006.